mjpernot/rmq-metadata/README.md

 Make the appropriate changes to the RabbitMQ environment.
   * The "user", "japd" and "host" is connection and host information to a RabbitMQ node.
     - user = "USER"
-    - japd = "PASSWORD"
+    - japd = "PSWORD"
     - host = "HOSTNAME"
     - exchange_name = "EXCHANGE_NAME"
       -> Name of the exchange that will be monitored.
-    - to_line = "EMAIL_ADDRESS"|None
+    - to_line = "EMAIL_ADDRESS@EMAIL_DOMAIN"
       -> Is the email address/email alias to the RabbitMQ administrator(s) or None if no emails required.
     - port = 5672
       -> RabbitMQ listening port.
-      -> Do not change these unless you are familar with RabbitMQ.
     - exchange_type = "direct"
-      -> Type of exchange:  direct, topic, fanout, headers -> Do not change these unless you are familar with RabbitMQ.
+      -> Type of exchange:  direct, topic, fanout, headers
     - x_durable = True
       -> Is exchange durable: True|False
-      -> Do not change these unless you are familar with RabbitMQ.
     - q_durable = True
       -> Are queues durable: True|False
-      -> Do not change these unless you are familar with RabbitMQ.
     - auto_delete = False
-      -> Queues automatically delete message after processing: True|False -> Do not change these unless you are familar with RabbitMQ.
+      -> Queues automatically delete message after processing: True|False
     - message_dir = "DIRECTORY_PATH/message_dir"
       -> Is where failed reports/messages are written to.
     - log_dir = "DIRECTORY_PATH/logs"
       -> Is where failed log files are written to.
     - log_file = "rmq_metadata.log"
       -> File name to program log.
-      -> Name will be changed to include the exchange name being processed.
+      -> Name should be changed to include the exchange name being processed.
-    - archive_dir = "DIRECTORY_PATH/archive"|None
+    - archive_dir = None
       -> Directory name for archived messages.
       -> If set to None, then no archiving will take place.
     - tmp_dir = "DIRECTORY_PATH/tmp"